PolymathNetwork/polymath-issuer/README.md

 ganache-cli
 ```

-To deploy contracts, inn a separate terminal run:
+To deploy contracts, in a separate terminal run:
 ```
 npm run contracts
 ```